jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 ## Parting Thoughts

-I'm fascinated with better bridging the gap between our minds and our digital devices.
+I'm fascinated with a better bridge between our minds and our digital devices.
 A well-designed tool should disappear and allow complete attention to the task at hand, but digital devices today are far from this ideal - often due to arcane copyright laws or profit-seeking.
 These aren't new ideas by any means.
 See Vannevar Bush's [original conception](https://en.wikipedia.org/wiki/As_We_May_Think) of a memex over 70 years ago.
 We are way overdue for this.
 I see enormous potential at combining a true memex with all of our personal data (health, fitness, biometrics) along with our habits, goals, tasks, reflections, and communication tools.

-It seems to me that as information becomes more abundant, the connections drawn between disparate pieces of it are becoming increasingly important.
+It seems to me that as information becomes more abundant, the connections drawn between disparate pieces are becoming increasingly important.
 The easier it is to share that graph with other people, the faster we can learn from each other and understand complex relationships.
 I'm excited for a world where knowledge is easier to discover, validate, dispute, understand, retain, and share.

 I hope to cover my thoughts on processes, note-taking apps, and knowledge graphs next.
 Stay tuned [here](https://mailchi.mp/0e81591ed912/jborichevskiy).
 My thanks to Arthur Tyukayev, Alex Ly, [David Heimann](https://twitter.com/davidmeh), [Em deGrandpré](https://twitter.com/ylimedeg), [Alexey Guzey](https://twitter.com/alexeyguzey), Sam Tkachuk, and [Brian Timar](https://twitter.com/briantimar) for reading drafts of this and providing wonderful feedback.